MichaelKohler/mkohler.dev/src/blog/community-meetup-mozilla-de.md

 *   Better integration of Mozilla employees
 *   Inform other communities about our next events (JS groups, user groups, ...)
 *   Big Mozilla Hacking Days (see above)
-&nbsp;

-The different groups will inform about the progress in the #deMeeting on the 5th of March.

-&nbsp;

 ![](https://farm6.staticflickr.com/5492/12417492125_fa4430da73_z.jpg)